 Software charges that are based on the total capacity of the system on which the software is installed are adjusted to the new capacity after the permanent upgrade is installed.
-Software products that use WLC or customers with TFP might not be affected by the system upgrade because their charges are based on LPAR usage rather than system total capacity.
-For more information about WLC, see 7.8, "Software licensing" on page 328.
+Software products that use WLC might not be affected by the system upgrade because their charges are based on an LPAR usage rather than system total capacity.
+For more information about WLC, see 7.8, "Software licensing" on page 319.